grimradical/docker-puppet-rack/README.md

 use those files instead of the defaults.

 There is another container running nginx, that handles SSL termination, reverse-proxying, and load-balancing.
 Port 8140 on this container can be exposed to the world; this is the host/port that agents should connect to.
 This container expects a volume mounted at `/app` that contains your CA pubkey, CRL, server cert, and server key.
+It expects an environment variable, `$UPSTREAMS`, that contains the `host:port` of the puppetmaster it should proxy to.

 The `bootstrap-ssl` script will help setup and populate the volumes these containers need.